-Image Naming – Best Practices for SEO
+Best Practices for Naming Images for SEO

 Best practices for naming images for SEO

-Image Naming Best Practices for SEO & You
+Naming Image for SEO and You

 • File names should have only letters or numbers, with the exception of hyphens replacing spaces.